 Most people visit Normandy by car, which allows for access to all five D-Day beaches.
 Those who don’t travel by car usually visit Normandy with a guide, which allows access to several D-Day beaches, depending on how much you want to spend.
 As for us, we didn’t rent a car and also wanted to save money by avoiding tours, so we took the bus.
 And while the bus doesn’t stop at all the Normandy beaches, it does stop at the most important one (at least the most important for Americans): Omaha.
-So that’s where we went.
+So that’s where I went (Inna wasn’t feeling well our one full day in Normandy, so she stayed in Bayeux while I explored the beach).

 To get to Normandy, we took the bus to Caen, the largest city in the area.
 Unfortunately, Caen was almost completely destroyed in WWII, resulting in a new and rebuilt city that doesn’t have much to see or do.